How to Apply

 You also will need to provide

-• Brief answers to the following questions: (1) What do you specifically hope to gain from participation in the UGTP?
+• Brief (~1 paragraph) answers to the following questions: (1) What do you specifically hope to gain from participation in the UGTP?
 (2) What are your current career goals and interests?

-• Three letters of support.
-One must be from your faculty advisor (lab PI).
-Your advisor's letter must address the level of independence with which you developed your ideas and wrote your proposal.
+• One must be from your faculty advisor (lab PI).
+Your advisor's letter must describe the level of independence with which you developed your ideas and wrote your proposal.

 Submitting your application